WOMEN TALKING POLITICS

 Women Talking Politics has been an important source of articles, news and discussion about political thought and action written by women since 1987.
 Temporarily suspended in 2009, after the Christchurch earthquakes, it was brought back at the 2014 NZPSA Conference in December as a new annual Research Magazine.

-We will be seeking submissions by New Zealand-based women political scientists (both academic staff and postgraduate students) for the following sections:
+We will be seeking submissions by New Zealand-based women political scientists (both academic staff and postgraduate students), policy academics, and social scientists for the following sections:

 Please ensure that all submissions adhere to APA referencing style.

 2019 Issue of Women Talking Politics

 2019 was a year of local government elections where women took a front seat in many of the contests and often won.
 We also saw progress domestically around such things as abortion law reform, an updating of the births, deaths, marriages, and relationships act, potential changes to how sexual assault victims are treated in court cases post- the Grace Millane trial.
 We also saw massive youth-led Climate Strike protests around the world, inspired by the activism of Greta Thunberg, against inaction on global climate change.
 And a photo from one such protest on the lawn of our Parliament here in New Zealand graces the cover of Women Talking Politics this year.